-- Press releases are prepared by the State Energy Office (or other agency) and forwarded to the EEC-OOC Communications Director for review and editing.
+- 1. Press releases are prepared by the State Energy Office PIO (or other agency) and forwarded to the EEC-OOC Communications Director for review and editing.
 Pending final edit approvals, the EEC-OOC Communications Director forwards the press release to EEC Secretary for approval. - 2.
-Once approved by the EEC Secretary, the EEC Communications Director forwards to the Governor's communication staff for further approval. - 3.
-Once approved by the Governor's office, the EEC- OOC posts press release on GovDelivery for distribution.

-EEC-OOC director and staff manage social media/story-ideas/blog-posts.
+Once approved by the EEC Secretary, the EEC Communications Director forwards the press release to the Governor's communication staff for further approval. - 3.
+Once approved by the Governor's office, the EEC- OOC posts the press release on GovDelivery for distribution. - 4.
+EEC-OOC director and staff manage social media/story-ideas/blog-posts. - 5.
 EEC Office of Communications Director and staff for writing and publication manages the EEC Blog, "Naturally Connected" and the "Land Air and Water" webzine.